positivevibes123/LIFXProject/README.md

   <h3 align="center">LIFXProject</h3>

   <p align="center">
-    Little Java GUI program designed to interface with LIFX lightbulbs from a desktop computer.
+    Little Java GUI program designed to interface with LIFX lightbulbs over HTTP from a desktop computer.
   </p>
 </div>

+## About

+I originally wrote this program to be able to convienently interact with an LIFX lightbulb that I put in my lamp by my bedside.
+LIFX has a mobile app, which is convienent but I have some gripes with.
+As of the creation of this program, LIFX does not have a desktop app.
+There are alternatives out there, however I wanted to develop my own solution as a learning experience and to talor it to my specific wants over time.